Retire in old-world European charm at an affordable cost of living in Bulgaria.

 The FIRE GAP- The period after early retirement, but before 59½ years old, where you stop working, but have limited access to your 401K and IRA retirement savings accounts.
 A risky period for Early Retirees, as you must have enough money saved outside of your 401K and IRA to cover living expenses, until you can properly access your retirement savings.

 Financially, I prepared before I pulled the trigger on Early Retirement, but mentally, all the crappy news has me a little nervous.
 I wonder am I spending too much on rent?
-Are my cost assumptions for food and entertainment too low?
-Is my healthcare strategy staying within my budget?
+Are my basic cost assumptions for food and entertainment too low?
+Is my cost of healthcare staying within my budget?
 This post is the first in a new series, where I answer these questions.
-I will provide quarterly updates on my monthly spending, showing all the surprises and provide REAL LIFE examples of the lifestyle I live.
+I will provide quarterly updates on my monthly costs, showing all the surprises and provide REAL LIFE examples of the lifestyle I live.

 Here are examples of other people's Monthly Retirement Budgets that didn't give me the information I needed to plan my Retirement Overseas:

-I didn’t want generalized estimates on cost of living; I wanted specifics.
+I didn’t want generalized estimates on living expenses; I wanted specifics.
 I wanted to see trends, not just one time statistics.
 I wanted to be shown what kind of lifestyle I can live and at what cost.
 The following series of posts will provide these specifics.

 Why am I starting to track my retirement expenses now?

 In my first 5-years of FIRE, I was admittedly a bit lax in tracking my spending.
-I knew that my 4% SWR was WELL BELOW my monthly spending, and I didn’t worry about my cost of living expenses in SE Asia or S. America.
+I knew that the current standard 4% SWR was WELL BELOW my monthly spending, and I didn’t worry about my living expenses in SE Asia or S. America.
 Plus, I rationalized that international tourism helped the local economy.
 Life in most of those countries was cheap, and I only had to worry about myself.